rchampati/pcf-kbs/README.md

 - You will only be able to switch to Simplified Workflow if:
 - There is only one project being viewed by your board (to check this, look at the board's filter); and
 - That project uses a JIRA workflow scheme which only has one workflow for all issue types; and
-- Your workflow only uses Post Functions, Validators, and Conditions which are provided by Atlassian (not any which are provided by add-ons);

 ### Knowledge Management

 - You will only be able to switch to Simplified Workflow if:
 - There is only one project being viewed by your board (to check this, look at the board's filter); and
 - That project uses a JIRA workflow scheme which only has one workflow for all issue types; and
-- Your workflow only uses Post Functions, Validators, and Conditions which are provided by Atlassian (not any which are provided by add-ons);

 ### Subject Matter Expert (SME)

 - You will only be able to switch to Simplified Workflow if:
 - There is only one project being viewed by your board (to check this, look at the board's filter); and
 - That project uses a JIRA workflow scheme which only has one workflow for all issue types; and
-- Your workflow only uses Post Functions, Validators, and Conditions which are provided by Atlassian (not any which are provided by add-ons);

 Resources
 ------------------------------